Aliases for RELA Gene

 GeneCards Summary for RELA Gene

-RELA (V-Rel Avian Reticuloendotheliosis Viral Oncogene Homolog A) is a Protein Coding gene.
-Diseases associated with RELA include ependymoma and hypersplenism.
-Among its related pathways are PI3K-Akt signaling pathway and PI-3K cascade.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and identical protein binding.
-An important paralog of this gene is NFKB1.
+RELA (RELA Proto-Oncogene, NF-KB Subunit) is a Protein Coding gene.
+Diseases associated with RELA include Mucocutaneous Ulceration, Chronic and Rela Fusion-Positive Ependymoma.
+Among its related pathways are Immune response IL-23 signaling pathway and Toll-Like receptor Signaling Pathways.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and identical protein binding.
+An important paralog of this gene is REL.

 NF-kappa-B is a pleiotropic transcription factor present in almost all cell types and is the endpoint of a series of signal transduction events that are initiated by a vast array of stimuli related to many biological processes such as inflammation, immunity, differentiation, cell growth, tumorigenesis and apoptosis.
-NF-kappa-B is a homo- or heterodimeric complex formed by the Rel-like domain-containing proteins RELA/p65, RELB, NFKB1/p105, NFKB1/p50, REL and NFKB2/p52 and the heterodimeric p65-p50 complex appears to be most abundant one.
+NF-kappa-B is a homo- or heterodimeric complex formed by the Rel-like domain-containing proteins RELA/p65, RELB, NFKB1/p105, NFKB1/p50, REL and NFKB2/p52.
+The heterodimeric RELA-NFKB1 complex appears to be most abundant one.
 The dimers bind at kappa-B sites in the DNA of their target genes and the individual dimers have distinct preferences for different kappa-B sites that they can bind with distinguishable affinity and specificity.
 Different dimer combinations act as transcriptional activators or repressors, respectively.
+The NF-kappa-B heterodimeric RELA-NFKB1 and RELA-REL complexes, for instance, function as transcriptional activators.
 NF-kappa-B is controlled by various mechanisms of post-translational modification and subcellular compartmentalization as well as by interactions with other cofactors or corepressors.
 NF-kappa-B complexes are held in the cytoplasm in an inactive state complexed with members of the NF-kappa-B inhibitor (I-kappa-B) family.
 In a conventional activation pathway, I-kappa-B is phosphorylated by I-kappa-B kinases (IKKs) in response to different activators, subsequently degraded thus liberating the active NF-kappa-B complex which translocates to the nucleus.
-NF-kappa-B heterodimeric p65-p50 and p65-c-Rel complexes are transcriptional activators.
-The NF-kappa-B p65-p65 complex appears to be involved in invasin-mediated activation of IL-8 expression.
-The inhibitory effect of I-kappa-B upon NF-kappa-B the cytoplasm is exerted primarily through the interaction with p65. p65 shows a weak DNA-binding site which could contribute directly to DNA binding in the NF-kappa-B complex.
+The inhibitory effect of I-kappa-B on NF-kappa-B through retention in the cytoplasm is exerted primarily through the interaction with RELA.
+RELA shows a weak DNA-binding site which could contribute directly to DNA binding in the NF-kappa-B complex.
+Beside its activity as a direct transcriptional activator, it is also able to modulate promoters accessibility to transcription factors and thereby indirectly regulate gene expression.
 Associates with chromatin at the NF-kappa-B promoter region via association with DDX1.
 Essential for cytokine gene expression in T-cells (PubMed:15790681).
+The NF-kappa-B homodimeric RELA-RELA complex appears to be involved in invasin-mediated activation of IL-8 expression.